mingleili11/CDC-Vii/README.md

 ST%7EFeaturesSort-1-12318974-blog-125664436.t0_edu_mix&utm_relevant_index=1

 FOR code

-you can run the code from s1-s5
+you can run the code from S1-S5 Adaptive_frequency_selection.m and S1ExtractFeature.m can be used in combination to complete the selection of fault-related frequency bands